(FICTION 6,870 words) (BACK TO HOME PAGE)

 Then he joined his palms between his thighs, rocked back and forth in his armchair and said, “I have to seek my destiny.”

 And two days later here he was, bouncing through thunderbolts over the Italian Alps.
 Seeking his destiny.

-Since adolescence Cat habitually withdrew into the Latin language to relieve stress.
+Since adolescence Cat habitually withdrew into the Latin language in times of stress.
 Once, on a ferry to his annual French-immersion summer camp in Calais, a storm rolled in.
 He got seasick and calmed himself by retreating into his pet Latin proverbs, reciting them in alphabetical order.
-This was such a time.

 His turbulent emotions on this turbulent flight, the howling infant and every cascading vision of Liz drove his mind into retreat.
 I have to seek my destiny.
-In Latin.
+How’s that in Latin?

 I have to seek my destiny.
 He sifted through the possible translations.
 But he only got as far as fatum meum.
 In swirling clouds full of savage gusts and lightning the plane smashed into a mountain.
-It became a fireball, killing everyone.
+The resulting fireball killed everyone.